Skip To Content

 Aim: More access to the River Eden for more people.

-Promote, describe (and grade) 20 ‘favourite’ accessible routes in the Eden and where feasible, improve accessibility of five additional routes to the river close to centres of population (Carlisle, Penrith, Appleby and Kirkby Stephen) – see also Access Hub.
+Promote, describe (and grade) 20 ‘favourite’ accessible routes in the Eden and where feasible, improve accessibility of five additional routes to the river close to centres of population (Carlisle, Penrith, Appleby and Kirkby Stephen).
+Walks in the Eden catchment

 We will launch a Gaps and Gates Community Fund that will offer financial support for landowners to replace stiles with gates or to create gaps in footpaths to allow easier passage for more people near/ to the river.